PedroLuisBernardos/Tearlaments-Guide/README.md

 Credits to ygoprodeck for the card pictures, and duelingbook for the banner, the decks, the videos and endboard pictures.

-Credits to all the information I found online: mostly Youtube and in the Facebook Tearlaments Duelists group.
+Credits to all the information I found online: mostly Youtube and in the Facebook <a href="https://www.facebook.com/groups/2774907876148837/posts/3126731667633121" target="_blank">Tearlaments Duelists</a> group.